Hardness of Covering Alignment: Phase Transition in Post-Sequence Genomics: Discussion

 \section{Discussion}

 It is evident that the reductions given here generalize to scoring functions beyond those considered here.
 We leave such development for future work.
-Notice that similar finegrained complexity analysis has been conducted for the LCS problem \cite{bonizzoni}.
+Notice that similar fine-grained complexity analysis has been conducted for the LCS problem \cite{bonizzoni}.

-The reduction technique itself is likely to find other applications in the area of computational pan-genomics \cite{Maretal16}, where a natural representation of all common variations in a population is in the form of a labeled DAG.
+The reduction technique developed here is likely to find other applications in the area of computational pan-genomics \cite{Maretal16}.
 A direct consequence is that comparing two pan-genome representations is NP-hard, if accepting the notion of covering alignment developed here as the basis.
-As the labeled DAG representation looses the connectivity information on variations, one could resort back to a multiple alignment of haplotypes, and finegrain the notion of recombinations to allow only limited number of those.
-This notion allows parameterized complexity analysis, which we leave for future work.

-There are many other open problems around labeled DAG representations of pan-genome, e.g. that of finding a small index structure to support efficient pattern matching.
-Such indexes exist only in the expected case or when limited to fixed pattern length \cite{Maretal16}.
-This problem appears to be of different nature, and there a prominent direction is to look for techniques in \cite{BI15}.
+Namely, the general optimization problem is to find minimun number $k$ of paths to cover each of the two input DAGs, and then among such covers one that maximizes the sum of $k$ global alignment scores among the $k!$ pairings.
+Since case $k=2$ is NP-hard, case $k=1$ is the classical quadratic time solvable sequence alignment problem, and our reduction works on binary alphabet, we have identified a phase transition for this notion of similarity (see also the Appendix for an even closer phase transition).
+As the labeled DAG representation loses the connectivity information on variations in the pan-genomic setting, one could resort back to a multiple alignment of haplotypes, and adjust the notion of recombinations to allow only limited number of those.
+This notion allows parameterized complexity analysis.
+Indeed, let us consider the Recombination-Oblivious Diploid Alignment Problem from this angle.
+Given a limit $r$ for the number of recombinations in one alignment, a naive algorithm is to consider all $\binom{n}{r}\leq n^r$ recombinations on both input alignments and then compute the global alignment of the resulting haplotype pairs.
+This results into an $O(n^{2r+2})$ time algorithm.
+One can speed this up to $O(n^{r+3})$ by considering all recombinations only in one input alignment and then resorting to the algorithm in \cite{MV14}.
+We believe there is room for further work around the parameterized tractability border of this problem.
+For the general covering alignment problem on DAGs a plausible direction is to look for approximation algorithms or approximation hardness.